Nov 28, 2012

 For me, I found the hinting about Raffin and Bann’s relationship in Graceling to be disappointing because there’s a fine line between “subtle” and “the love that dare not speak its name.”
 For much too long, speaking openly about homosexuality was verboten because it was considered morally wrong.
 For me, hinting about someone’s sexual orientation simply smacks of negative judgement.

 I’m not saying I believe that Kristin Cashore was negatively judging her characters.
 What I’m saying is that by only hinting about Raffin and Bann’s relationship, Cashore has fallen into the trap of the closet.
-She has cloaked their love in a negative context, even if that’s not what she intended.1
+She has cloaked their love in a negative context, even if that’s not what she intended. ((And I don’t believe that’s what she intended, because in one scene Katsa obliquely acknowledges Raffin and Bann’s relationship and has no negative feelings about it.
+However, that is my interpretation of her intentions, which only she knows for sure.))

 The solution to avoiding the closet trap?
 Coming out.
 That’s what Cashore does with same-sex relationships in Bitterblue, and I really appreciated that as a lesbian reader.
 Because Bitterblue openly and straightforwardly acknowledges the existence of same-sex relationships — and because it’s clear that Bitterblue doesn’t think there’s anything wrong with them — the reader is positioned to read those relationships positively.